Value Proposition Research: How to Quantify a Value Proposition

 This phase is deliberately open-ended.
 The goal is to surface the benefit landscape as customers actually experience it, including needs and value areas that internal teams have underweighted or missed entirely.
 It also surfaces the language customers use to describe value, which is often meaningfully different from internal vocabulary and essential for developing benefit concepts that resonate.

-The output is a comprehensive benefit map — a structured inventory of the needs, outcomes, and value areas that matter in the category.
+The output: A comprehensive benefit map — a structured inventory of the needs, outcomes, and value areas that matter in the category.

 Phase 3 — Iterative Proposition Development

-The output of Phase 3 is a set of refined benefit concepts — typically eight to twelve — that represent the strongest candidates for the final value proposition, ready for quantitative evaluation.
+The output: A set of refined benefit concepts — typically eight to twelve — that represent the strongest candidates for the final value proposition, ready for quantitative evaluation.

 Phase 4 — Quantitative Validation: RDC Scoring and TURF Analysis